 C++ Example to Remove Elements

-Let us take an example to illustrate how we can remove the elements in C++ multimap.
+Let's consider an example to demonstrate the process of deleting elements in a C++ multimap.

 Example